What is the 90/180 Day Rule in New York?

 As stated in the statute, a substantial impairment must be determined by health care providers.
 To meet the standard, you will need to provide medical records.
 This can include reports from doctors and diagnostic tools like CT scans.
 Your testimony alone would not be enough.

 It is critical to see a medical professional soon after the accident.
 The sooner the assessment takes place, the more likely you will be able to show that the accident is the cause of your disability.
-An experienced attorney can help you determine what evidence will most strongly support your case, and then obtain it.
+An experienced personal injury attorney can help you determine what evidence will most strongly support your case, and then obtain it.

 Speak with a lawyer about your accident